 For companies setting out with a new product offering, we deploy thinking around what is desirable, viable and feasible for the solution – DVF.
 This ensures there is sound commercial basis to the plans from the offset.
 In drone technology, there are lots of organisations working in the very important sector of UTM and we have been helping businesses to choose the right path in this space.

 Innovations with AI are set to transform the way many businesses operate, but what are some of the key signals you're looking for around how and when these transformations are taking place?
-Do you envision they'll they be industry specific or will many of these changes take shape in the same way for multiple sectors?
+Do you envision they'

 There are at least two areas where we see innovation in AI being used with drones.
 Firstly, there is using AI to help autonomous flight – this is critical to change the commercial basis for drones to at least move to pilots-on-the-loop.
 Many of the algorithms are shared across industries and applications of autonomous agents and are not limited to arial vehicles.
 Object avoidance and location finding AI algorithms are shared with ground and marine based autonomous systems.
 The use of AI in drones is a subject I explore in more depth in a paper I have just co-written called “Collaborative autonomous drone fleets for next-level UAS operations”.

 A critical aspect for UAVs is the important aviation regulations and the need to make flight safe.
 For that we need to include AI Assurance, to ensure we build in the safeguards and transparency for how AI algorithms are trained and operated.

 The second area is using AI to obtain insights and value from the data that is collected from the proliferation of sensors that can be carried by drones.
 This is again shared across all industries.
 The uniqueness for drones is the accessibility they provide to obtain data for AI inspection that cannot be obtained in any other way.